taminomara/yuio/docs/source/by_example/parsers.rst

 You can also use :class:`yuio.parse.Map` to implement a custom mutation.

-Note that parsers need to convert parsed values back to their original form when printing them, building documentation, or converting to JSON.
+Note that parsers need to convert parsed values back to their original form when printing them, rendering examples for documentation, or converting to JSON.
 For this reason, :class:`~yuio.parse.Map` allows specifying a function to undo the change:

 .. invisible-code-block: python